Create FGDC CSDGM metadata

 Describe how to get an item

 If an item is shared with your organization's portal or can be directly used from another online location, provide a URL that takes you directly to the item.
-On the Distribution page, click New Digital Transfer Options, click New Online Resource, and type the URL in the Linkage text box.
-This element in the item's ArcGIS metadata corresponds with the CSDGM Citation Online Linkage for the item.
+The CSDGM Citation Online Linkage for the item corresponds with the Distribution, Digital Transfer Options, Online Resource, Linkage element in the item's ArcGIS metadata.
 Additional distribution information should not be required, particularly for items shared with a portal; the item details page provides legal information, supports downloading the item, and so on.
+If the manner in which the physical media is distributed must be described in the item's metadata, this corresponds with the Digital Transfer Options, Offline Media, Media Format element in the item's ArcGIS metadata.
+Add a separate Digital Transfer Options section to describe each supported type of media.
+Follow the instructions below for the metadata editor you are using to add this information.

 If detailed distribution information must be provided in the item's metadata, it should be straightforward and succinct.
 Each distributor should have one process for ordering the item.
-On the Distribution page, click New Distributor.
-Load an existing contact or click New Contact and indicate how to contact the organization.
-Add information to describe the ordering process.
+Indicate how to contact the distributor and add information to describe their ordering process.
 If possible, provide a link to an online location where any remaining information can be found.
+Follow the instructions below for the metadata editor you are using to add this information.

-When a distributor is provided, the CSDGM Distribution Liability element is required to describe legal information with regard to sharing the item.
-In ArcGIS metadata, this content is provided on the Resource > Constraints page.
-Click New Legal Constraints or an existing Legal Constraints heading if one is available, click New Use Limitation, and type the appropriate information in the Use Limitation text box.
+• In the ArcGIS Pro classic metadata editor, click the Resource > Constraints page.
+Click New Legal Constraints or an existing Legal Constraints heading if one is available.
+Click New Use Limitation and type the appropriate information in the Use Limitation text box.

 Export metadata to the FGDC CSDGM XML format

-If you need to provide information about an item to people or organizations outside the ArcGIS platform, you can export the item's metadata to a stand-alone metadata file in the FGDC CSDGM XML format.
+To provide information about an item to people or organizations outside the ArcGIS platform, you can export the item's metadata to a stand-alone metadata file in the FGDC CSDGM XML format.
 When ArcGIS Pro is set to use the FGDC CSDGM metadata style, the item's metadata will be exported by default to the CSDGM XML format.
 If you're using another metadata style, you can still choose to export your metadata in this format by selecting it in the drop-down list.

 1. On the Catalog tab on the ribbon, in the Metadata group, click Export Export.